irem-naz/MultiGpu-Exploration/Step 4/README.md

             For each x_test in Host:
                 From these K rows, each label gets a weighted vote according to how close they are to new data, to predict the new data's label.

-3. Have all of the data reside in Host (while data is acquired and split) and only send to 2 separate GPUs when they need to get processed.
-4. TBC!

-## Imitating Concurrency for Multi-GPU Environment Using a CUDA Example
+### Action 1: Imitating Concurrency for Multi-GPU Environment Using a CUDA Example
 In order to imitate any concurrency the following repo is run: [link](https://github.com/zchee/cuda-sample/tree/master/0_Simple/simpleMultiGPU).

 **a.** In its original configuration this code does async memory transfer from HtoD, kernel launch, asynch memory transfer from DtoH in a loop for each GPU.
 The resultant concurrency is in the pattern: Gpu 1 HtoD, (Gpu 1 kernel and DtoH)||(Gpu 2 HtoD), (Gpu 2 kernel and DtoH)||(Gpu 3 HtoD) with a duration of 13.3 ms.